 What we do:

-The Texas Grants Resource Center (TGRC) at The University of Texas at Austin has created the Community Partner Networking Program, a new leadership program for non-profit executives and managers.
-To help leaders make a positive impact on low-income communities, the program offers a suite of classes and professional development opportunities.
+The Texas Grants Resource Center (TGRC) at The University of Texas at Austin has created the Community Partner Networking Program, a program for non-profit professionals.

 “Representatives from organizations expressed an interest in more learning opportunities and events,” says Ellen Moutos-Lee, director of the TGRC and a long-time grantsmanship professional in Central Texas.
 “Our focus is on the emerging or smaller nonprofits and people new to the nonprofit arena.”